Other Foreign Language & Literature

 |Hispanic or Latino||40|

-Students from other countries are interested in Other Foreign Language, too.
-About 4.6% of those with this major are international students.
+Americans aren’t the only ones with an interest in Other Foreign Language.
+About 6.3% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - Saudi Arabia